MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 ## Experiment with queries interactively

-To start learning JMESPath, the [JMESPath-terminal](https://github.com/jmespath/jmespath.terminal) Python package offers an interactive environment to experiment with queries.
-Data is piped as input, and then in-program queries are written and edited to extract the data.
+To start experimenting with JMESPath, the [JMESPath-terminal](https://github.com/jmespath/jmespath.terminal) Python package offers an interactive environment to work with queries.
+Data is piped as input, and then queries are written and run in the editor.

 ```bash
 pip install jmespath-terminal